ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   addr_space_size
     Address space region size in bytes.

+    Maximum address space size for the profile.

     Value between 10,485,760 and 2,147,483,647.

-    A value of 0 will delete this field from the profile.
+    A value of 0 sets this field to None.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: int